£92 Find Cheap Flights from Australia to Thailand

 • If you book a connecting flight from Melbourne (MEL) to Bangkok Suvarnabhumi International Airport (BKK), expect to make a stop at Guangzhou (CAN), Bali (DPS) or Manila (MNL), depending on the airline you choose.

-Top 5 airlines serving from Australia to Thailand
+Reviews of the top 5 airlines flying from Australia to Thailand

 Need help choosing which airline to fly with from Australia to Thailand?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.